Columbus State University Libraries

 • Signage is posted at the government documents area of the library.

 • The Government Documents subject guide is available through the Subject Guides link on the library home page.
-The subject guides are linked on the library homepage and in GALILEO.
+The subject guides are linked to the library homepage and in GALILEO

 • Government Documents are listed in the library catalog and the GALILEO Discovery search.